tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###Nitrous.IO
 The first stage of our journey will be setting up a development environment which you can work in – your Nitrous.IO box.
 Nitrous.io is the faster way to get your Python development environment up and running.
 Not only is Nitrous an amazing tool but it is also free!

-Setting up Nitrous.IO
+####Setting up Nitrous.IO:

-Create a Nitrous.io Account.
+1. Create a Nitrous.io Account.
-Create a Box and choose the Python/Django option.
+2. Create a Box and choose the Python/Django option.
 Once that’s complete you should click the IDE button to be taken to it.
-Now you have a powerful, cloud-based development environment that comes pre-installed with Python!
+3. Now you have a powerful, cloud-based development environment that comes pre-installed with Python!
 Let's take a quick tour:

-In the left-most panel, you’ll see the File Browser.
+    - In the left-most panel, you’ll see the File Browser.
 Here you can navigate the files in your home folder.
 At this point, you will just have the "workspace" folder and a README file introducing you to Nitrous.IO.
 When you have more files, you can open them in Nitrous.IO’s text editor by double clicking on them in the File Broswer.
-The middle panel is the Text Editor.
+    - The middle panel is the Text Editor.
 This is where you can write and edit code.
-The right panel is for chatting if you’re using Nitrous.io in collaborative mode.
+    - The right panel is for chatting if you’re using Nitrous.io in collaborative mode.
 Feel free to close this window for now by clicking the X in the upper right hand corner so you get more screen real estate.
-The bottom panel is your console for actually running your python file.
+    - The bottom panel is your console for actually running your python file.

-Running Python for the first time!
+###Running Python for the first time!

 Let’s make your first python program!
 In Nitrous create a new file containing the following code.

 ```py